DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/multiple-browser-windows.md

 ```

-Pass a window identifier when you call the [t.closeWindow](../../reference/test-api/testcontroller/closewindow.md) method to close a particular window:
+Pass a window descriptor when you call the [t.closeWindow](../../reference/test-api/testcontroller/closewindow.md) method to close a particular window:

 ```js
 test('Close a specific window', async t => {